TamaraKosovac/IT-equipment-web-shop/README.md

 - Dashboard with sales and user analytics
 - Inventory management
 - Discount and promotion management
-- Admin and user activity logging
+- Monitoring and logging of admin and user actions

 ![screenshot](screenshots/picture4.png)